sharminpathan/neuron-finding-in-calcium-imaging/README.md

 Execution:
 ---------
+- Ensure the following are installed
+    - Thunder
+    - Apache Spark
+    - Matplotlib
 - The program takes four command line arguments, namely
     - name of the dataset
     - no. of components to estimate per block